 Remember f you growing hydroponically, flushing affects your plants quicker than if in soil since the roots are directly in water.

 If you over-flush your sugar leaves may yellow which affects final bud appearance, but the improvements in flavor, taste, and smokability will be well worth it.
 Cut those leaves at the stems when trimming and you’ll be fine.
 This can happen if your plants take longer to reach the harvest window due to a schedule miscalculation or problems in the flowering period that extend the flowering times for plants.

 Are nutrient flushing and salt clearing products like FloraKleen and Clearex worth it?

-I’ve never done a side by side test so I can’t attest to this.
-Most growers I know go with the plain water approach.
+Having never done a side by side test we can’t attest to this.
+Most growers we know go with the plain water approach.
 But if you want to go the extra mile, or if the harvest window snuck up on you and you don’t have a full 2 weeks to flush then these nutrient mineral salt clearing or rinsing solutions can help you make up for lost time.

 Knowing how to flush marijuana plants comes down to a few key things:

 - Slowly flush with plenty of clean, pH’d down water

 - The amount of water per plant is 3-5x your container size